Trones21/qlir/src/qlir/data/resampling/README.md

 - **`generate_offset_candles`** – Produce *phase-shifted* versions of a single candle size (e.g. all 7 possible alignments of a 7-minute candle).

 Both are intended for **in-memory research**, not long-term persistence.

+Note: `TimeFreq` now uses an enum, `TimeUnit` for the unit property, the following examples may not be exactly correct

 ---